Rodolfo Castro Player Props: Pirates vs. Reds

 Rodolfo Castro At The Plate

-- Castro is batting .300 with three doubles, two home runs and five walks.
+- Castro is hitting .288 with three doubles, two home runs and seven walks.

+- Castro has picked up a hit in 10 of 20 games this season, with multiple hits four times.

-- He has homered in two of 19 games played this year, and in 3.4% of his plate appearances.
+- In 20 games played this year, he has hit a homer in two of them.

-- He has scored in 21.1% of his games this year, with two or more runs scored in 15.8%.
+- He has scored in four of 20 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.